Conventional Weapons

 The Right of Self-Defense

-The Ethics of Arms Trade hides behind the common right of self-defense, as stated in Chapter VII of the United Nations Charter Article 51: ‘Nothing in the present Charter shall impair the inherent right of collective or individual self-defense if an armed attack occurs against a member of the United Nations until the Security Council has taken the measures necessary to maintain international peace and security’ (UN Security Council, 2018: pp. 112).
 The Article provides an exception to the prohibition of the use of force as stipulated in Article 2 of the Charter.
 The right of individual or collective self-defense can be exercised in the event of an “armed attack” against a Member of the United Nations.
 States have to immediately report to the Council the measures taken and discontinue them as soon as the latter itself has taken the necessary measures for the maintenance of international peace.

 The Consequences of the Arms Business

-The trade of Conventional Weapons, as much as any other legal trade among countries, is commerce ruled by law.
-Common international regulation is difficult to achieve because each state has its import-export policies and systems, heavily influenced by economic and political factors.
 The consequences of a not controlled system are clearly visible and countable.
 Conventional weapons should be used in a conflict situation but the consequences of their use impact also the lives of civilians non-directly involved: it is important to analyse not only deaths and injuries but as well how urban infrastructure, medical and educational systems, migration flows, and culture and economic development are affected by the proliferation of weapons.

 The Humanitarian Law

 The acceptable use of weapons is governed by the Geneva Conventions and their Additional Protocols, which regulates the conduct of armed conflict and seeks to limit its effects.
 Even if not all countries signed the agreements, the conventions protect people not taking part in hostilities and those who are no longer doing so.
-It is imperative to distinguish between civilians and combatants and to protect med workers. → The Geneva Conventions
+It is imperative to distinguish between civilians and combatants and to protect med workers.

 The Arms Trade Treaty

 History lists many attempts at formal controls of the arms flow.
 A concrete initiative to define parameters of a legally binding international agreement has been taken in 2014.
 The Arms Trade Treaty is a multilateral agreement adopted by the UN General Assembly to limit the illicit flow of arms: it determines common standards for regulating the international trade in conventional weapons and ammunition, which all States Parties (voluntarily) are legally bound to apply.
 The treaty is supposed to ensure that the armaments transferred by the State parties do not end up in the hands of those who may use them to commit crimes.
-So far, out of 195 countries in the world, 105 States ratified the document, and 33 are signatories. → Arms Trade Treaty
+So far, out of 195 countries in the world, 105 States ratified the document, and 33 are signatories.

 The Trade Registers